Anytime you try to grow, chase a dream, or reach a goal, chances are, there will be times when you’ll feel like giving up.

 - become more independent

-Exasperation, being let down, or the feeling like you don’t have what it takes, are natural.
+Exasperation, being let down, or the feeling like you don’t have what it takes are natural.

 You’re Just Beginning

-Then, you progress… you begin hitting better shots, win a few games, your backhand and forehand come along, and your serves seem to be working at a level they’ve never gone to before.
+Then, you progress… you hit better shots, win a few games, your backhand and forehand come along, and your serves seem to work at a level they’ve never gone to before.

 This is when most people give up playing tennis.
-But it’s NOT just tennis.

 They give up trying to find a new job, make their relationships better, or finish just about anything.

-“I don’t have the time anymore”
+“I don’t have the time anymore.”

-“Spending this much time investing in tennis is just not worth it”
+“Spending this much time investing in tennis is just not worth it.”

 “It’s too hard.
-I’m really not interested in tennis, I’d rather spend my free time relaxing and taking it easy.”
+I’m really not interested in tennis.
+I’d rather spend my free time relaxing and taking it easy.”